Submissions

 • The name of the editor responsible for the submission is presented in the published version of the article.

-• Declare any conflicts of interest to the Editor-in-Chief before accepting to conduct a peer-review process.
+• Declare any conflicts of interest before accepting to conduct a peer-review process.

 • Conduct the peer-review and editorial process of the manuscript following the journal policies present in the Author Guidelines.

-• Decide do Accept or Reject based on scientific quality and overall style according to the Author Guidelines and to good practices in clear and concise academic writing.
+• Decide to Accept or Reject based on scientific quality and overall style according to the Author Guidelines and to good practices in clear and concise academic writing.

 • Preserve the reviewers’ identity.

 • The journal has adopted the Commission on Publication Ethics (COPE) guidelines on publication ethics.
-It is recommended to read the COPE Core Practices on publication Ethics (click here).
+It is recommended to read the most recent COPE Code of Conduct and Core Practices (click here).

 Reviewers are expected to: